kubernetes-sigs/external-dns/docs/faq.md

 ### Does anyone use ExternalDNS in production?

-Yes — Zalando replaced [Mate](https://github.com/linki/mate) with ExternalDNS since its v0.3 release, which now runs in production-level clusters.
+Yes, multiple companies are using ExternalDNS in production.
+Zalando, as an example, has been using it in production since its v0.3 release, mostly using the AWS provider.

 ### How can we start using ExternalDNS?